-Robert Mitchell, PhD, Assistant Professor
+Robert Mitchell, PhD, Assistant Professor and Ph.D.
+Program Coordinator

-Dr. Mitchell is an Assistant Professor in the Department of Leadership, Research, and Foundations (LRF) at UCCS.
+Dr. Robert Mitchell is an Assistant Professor in the Department of Leadership, Research, and Foundations (LRF) at UCCS.
 He has a background in k-12 education as a classroom teacher at the elementary, middle, and high school levels, and has served as a governmental administrator in Massachusetts and with the Colorado Department of Higher Education.
 Dr. Mitchell received his Ph.D. in Global Education from The Ohio State University.
-At UCCS, he focuses on global rural education, and is active in research and the development of legislation in support of teacher recruitment and retention in remote locations.
-In addition to facilitating courses in the LRF department, he also teaches classes within the Department of Teaching and Learning's educator preparation program at UCCS and is a volunteer instructor at the Campo School District in extreme southeastern Colorado.
-He has presented at academic conferences in Australia, the United States, Morocco, Iran, Egypt, Brunei, and Bahrain, and continues to focus on challenges related to rural education across the globe.
+He has presented at academic conferences in Australia, Ireland, the United States, Morocco, Iran, Egypt, Brunei, and Bahrain, and continues to focus on challenges related to rural education across the globe.
 His recent work has been published in The Rural Educator, Australian and International Journal of Rural Education, American School Board Journal, and Action in Teacher Education.
+He recently co-authored the reference book A practical guide to theoretical frameworks for social science research by Routledge Press.